 Care starts with a thorough physical exam by the attending veterinarian.
 Taking your pet’s history and concerns into consideration, our veterinarian will make recommendations regarding diagnostics and treatment so that you can make an informed decision regarding your pet’s care.
-If your pet is required to stay at the hospital overnight, we have a veterinarian technician in the hospital offering 24-hour care.
+If your pet is required to stay at the hospital overnight, we have a veterinarian technician in the hospital offering care as needed.

 Knowing what constitutes a true emergency and what does not can save you hundreds of dollars.
 Anything is worth at least a phone call if you’re not sure what’s wrong with your pet, because some things may require immediate attention by a veterinarian.